HousenZhu/ECE1724_Project/README.md

         - Active tools via MCP/ACP.
         - Error or status messages.
     - Support some keyboard shortcuts for session management
-        - /new to start a new session.
+        - 'n' to start a new session.
-        - /switch <id> to move between sessions.
+        - '↑/↓' to move between sessions.
     - Display the visual indicators for agentic workflow stages (Reasoning, Acting, Observing) in the loop.

     The TUI makes the CLI more than a simple REPL with structured displays and useful shortcuts for managing multi-step workflows.
 Users can interact with models seamlessly from visibility into the agent’s reasoning process.